Cianatzuo

 One of the biggest influences in Mansi’s career has been her mentors and professors—a fact she credits as the main reason she remains in academia.

-"I had so many incredible mentors, especially women in STEM, who encouraged me at every stage," she reflected.
+"I had so many incredible mentors, who encouraged me at every stage," she reflected.
 "I wouldn’t be here without them."

 That influence has driven her love for teaching and mentorship.